-So who might take over the Match Of The Day hot-seat?
+So who might take over the Match of the Day hot-seat?

 Gary Lineker will step back from presenting Match Of The Day until he and the BBC have an “agreed and clear position on his use of social media”.

+Saturday’s show will have a different look, focusing “on match action without studio presentation or punditry” a BBC spokesperson said, after several former footballers pulled out.

-Here, the PA news agency looks at who could step in to the hot-seat.
+But if Lineker does not return to the role, the BBC will need a long-term replacement and here, the PA news agency looks at some names who are being linked to the hot-seat.

 The former Nottingham Forest, Newcastle and England midfielder is mainly used either as a studio guest or as a pundit alongside a commentator by BBC Sport, but Jenas has demonstrated his presenting skills on The One Show.